tomtomkor/EspressoBrewer/README.md

 - Main power(or PID)  N  ───→ Optocoupler N
   * If you have a PID installed.

-- ESP32C3 pin mappings with modules are explained in CofffeeBrewer.ino file.
+- ESP32C3 pin mappings with modules are explained in EspressoBrewer.ino file.